-If you don’t have time to take the photos yourself, you can set out some disposable cameras and encourage guests to take photos, or you can ‘bribe’ a photographer (they don’t even have to be professional — just someone who can take good photos) with bottles of wine or free entry into an event (this has won me over quite a few times )
+If you don’t have time to take the photos yourself, you can ‘bribe’ a photographer (they don’t even have to be professional — just someone who can take good photos) with bottles of wine or free entry into an event (this has won me over quite a few times! )

 Picture Taking Tips